monome/docs/crow/update.md

 ## Manual Update

 If you have trouble with the `druid firmware` command on a non-norns computer, or wish to install a specific firmware version, see the [manual update](/docs/crow/manual-update).

+## Calibration

+crow has hardware to enable self-calibration of the CV inputs & outputs.
+The calibration procedure is run at the workshop using [this script](https://github.com/monome/bowery/blob/main/cali.lua).
+Feel free to run the same at home if you ever feel the need to recalibrate your hardware.

+- keep druid open while running!
+- when the script starts, it will run the calibration automatically
+  - input[1] and all outputs will be calibrated automatically
+  - then you'll be prompted to add a patch cable from output 1 to input 2 (in that order!)
+- the calibration will complete and results will appear gradually
+- you'll see `---- PASS ----` if your module passes calibration
+  you'll see `!!!!
+FAIL !!!!` if your module fails calibration